sswam/allemande/doc/intro.md

 1. Claude 3.7 Sonnet's larger output window is not yet enabled in our app.
 2. Gemini 1.5 Pro pricing: input/M: $1.25 (<=128K) / $2.50 (>128K), output/M: $5.00 (<=128K) / $10.00 (>128K)
-3. Perplexity models also incur search costs of $5 per 1000 searches.
+3. Only the Perplexity models have access to search the internet.
+They incur search costs of $5 per 1000 searches.
+   Other models can search using the Goog tool, and fetch pages using `Dogu, web-text URL`.